not-things-modular/not-things-vcv/doc/timeseq/samples/BERNOULLI.md

 ### Update the Output Chance Segment

-Timing-wise, the first *segment* from the *basic* script will become (ommitting the existing actions for brevity):
+Timing-wise, the first *segment* from the *basic* script will become (omitting the existing actions for brevity):

 ```json
 {